OpenTreeOfLife/opentree/deploy/README.md

     ./push.sh -c {configfile} push-api

-This requires OPENTREE_GH_IDENTITY to point to the file containing the ssh private key for github access.
+This requires OPENTREE_GH_IDENTITY, as set in the configuration file, to point to the file containing the ssh private key for github access.

 How to push the neo4j databases
 -------------------------------